Wondering how to best pack your hand luggage? Having made quite some flight trips, let me share with you some tips for stuffing your day pack.

 Naturally, put all your liquids in a see through bag – the only thing I can recommend here is to give yourself the pleasure of a sturdy reclosable zip bag – just look at it as a compact toiletry bag.
 So, what to put in this bag besides your liquids?
 For sure any medication – you can lose the package to save space, just be sure to wrap your package leaflet around it.

-Either fitting inside your toiletry bag or not: bring your tooth-brush with you to feel refreshed after a long flight & take tissues with you.
+Even if it doesn’t fit in your compact toiletry bag: bring your tooth-brush with you to feel refreshed after a long flight and carry a package of tissues along.
 If you don’t need them for a sniffy flight nose you might when you spill your drink (happened to me more than once – champagne, beer, water you name it).

 And if you’re catching a flight with an airline that allows just one piece of hand luggage – just bring a big foldable shopper with you to stow away your day pack and camera (or laptop) when boarding.

-And last but not least: pack your favorite (travel) book & music.
+And last but not least: pack your favourite (travel) book & music.